M&S Bank: Products and services

 M&S Bank provides a range of financial services to personal customers.
 Many have features designed to appeal specifically to Marks & Spencer customers.

 Products are sold and serviced primarily online and by telephone, with additional marketing activity carried out through Marks & Spencer's stores and website.
 The bank also operated a small number of in-store branches between 2012 and 2021.

 Credit Cards

 M&S Bank entered the credit card market in 2003 and offers various Mastercard-branded cards.
 Cards feature an 'M&S Points' loyalty scheme which rewards spending with Marks & Spencer vouchers and offers.
-An additional 'Club Rewards' option gives extra loyalty points and vouchers in return for a monthly membership fee, along with additional benefits when shopping at Marks & Spencer such as free delivery of online orders and in-store hot drinks.
+An additional 'Club Rewards' option gives extra loyalty points and vouchers in return for a monthly membership fee, along with additional benefits when shopping at Marks & Spencer such as discount vouchers and in-store hot drinks.

 In spring 2024, it was disclosed that M&S Bank had two million credit card holders and that these customers' spending made up 16% of Marks & Spencer's turnover.